the-mes/figma-react-typescript-plugin-starter/README.md

 ## License

-This project is licensed under the MIT License © <YEAR_HERE>-present Jakub Biesiada
+This project is licensed under the MIT License © 2021-present Jakub Biesiada